 The audit we’ll get set up today just covers the first item on this checklist of features: run a technical SEO audit on your website.
 But as you can see, you get access to a bunch of other powerful tools as well.

 Before we go any further, you’re probably wondering what this costs!
 Since you chose to use Squarespace, we’re guessing you’re willing to invest in a quality tool if it helps you improve your business, but don’t have the budget to hire a team of web developers and SEOs.

 The good news is that a SEMrush subscription is affordable.
-At the time of writing, the cheapest subscription plan costs $99/month, and you can get a 7-day free trial.
+You can get a 7-day free trial of the Pro Plan here.
 But wait!
 The best part for DIY website owners like you is that if you sign up for a free trial and then choose not to subscribe to a paid SEMrush plan, you get downgraded to a free SEMrush account after your trial ends which still gives you access to a ton of valuable features, for FREE!